alphaone/alphaone.github.io/_includes/work.md

 <img class="head" src="/assets/work.png">

+* For a gaming start-up in the UK, I **led the backend development team**, which provided the logic and the content for the different game clients via a GraphQL API.
+  Additionally we built several tools to administrate and manage the content of the game.
+  _TypeScript_, _Ruby on Rails_, _Clojure_, _Go_, _GraphQL_

+* We **migrated a legacy REST API to a new GraphQL API**, extracting small services from the monolith where useful.
+All while keeping the service continuously available to our user base.
+  _TypeScript_, _Ruby on Rails_, _Clojure_, _Go_, _GraphQL_, _AWS_, _Terraform_

 * For a big German eCommerce platform, my team and I built a recommendation solution with a polyglot microservice architecture.
 And as good DevOps, we ran the operation ourselves.